-Running a business can be stressful, because it's often hard to take time off or relax.
-But your business will run more smoothly if you manage to get a good work-life balance.
+Running a retail business can be stressful, because it's often hard to take time off and relax.
+But your business will run a lot more smoothly if you manage to get a good work-life balance.
 Here's how to do it.

 All work and no play harms your business

 Unfortunately, too much hard work can kill you – literally.
-Excessive stress can lead to lack of fitness, high blood pressure, heart problems, and other health problems.
+Excessive stress levels can lead to lack of fitness, high blood pressure, heart problems, as well as other health problems.
 Death through overwork and stress is still common in some cultures today.

-In this guide we'll explore how you can balance your life with the optimum running of your business.
-This will help you and your employees get the best of both worlds.
+In this guide we'll explore how you can balance your life with the optimum running of your business to help you and your employees get the best of both worlds.

 Take a scientific approach

-Psychology and scientific research have taught us a lot about how our brains work.
-If you want to get your work-life balance right, these lessons from science can help you make the most of your work time:
+Psychological and scientific research have taught us a lot about how our brains work.
+If you want to get your work-life balance right, these lessons can help you make the most of your work time:

 Some people work better in the morning, others in the evening.
-There's little you can do to change this – but you can adapt to it.
-Ask yourself which type of person you are, and save the most challenging work for the time of day when you're at your mental peak.
+There's little you can do to change this, but you can adapt to it.
+Ask yourself what type of person you are and save the most challenging work for the time of day when you're at your mental peak.

 The afternoon lull, usually between 2pm and 4pm, is a bad time to do intensive intellectual work.
 That's true regardless of whether you're an early riser or a night owl.
 Unfortunately, taking a siesta or 'power nap' at work might not send the right message to your employees.
-Use this period to get simple admin work completed instead.
+If you can, try and use this period to get simple admin work completed instead.

 Find the right work pattern